kevinoleary19/Angular-2-Datepicker/README.md

 ```
 If you already have a module of the same name, you can create an alias
 ```
-import { DatepickerModule as YourAlias } from 'angular2-material-datepicker'
+import { DatepickerModule as YourAlias } from 'angular-mat-datepicker'
 ```
 Call the component from within a template
 ```